 Your employees are the backbone of your business and need to be treated as such.
 By providing them with a comfortable, stress-free work environment and making sure they have the right tools for the job, you’re making their job easier and more enjoyable to perform.
 Encourage your employees during meetings and listen to any concerns and ideas they might have.
 Don’t be afraid to show them that you are listening by periodically implementing some of their ideas.

-As you can see, increasing productivity is not about adding more hours and working harder than ever before, but rather being smart and optimizing your efforts by doing quality work in less time than before and drastically reducing the amount of time you spend on unnecessary tasks.
-Keep your employees happy and relaxed and make sure they have everything they need to finish their work with little to no distractions if possible.
+As you can see, increasing your productivity is not about adding more hours and working harder than ever before, but rather being smart and optimizing your efforts by doing quality work in less time than before and drastically reducing the amount of time you spend on unnecessary tasks.
+Follow these small business productivity tips.
+Then, keep your employees happy and relaxed and make sure they have everything they need to finish their work with little to no distractions if possible.